SAT Test Taking Tips and Techniques

 - You'll be asked to write a relatively short (250-300 words), persuasive essay on a specific topic that will be provided to you.

-- Make sure to strucutre your essay based on the 5 paragraph essay format which includes an Introduction, Body (about 3 paragraphs), and Conclusion.
+- Make sure to structure your essay based on the 5 paragraph essay format which includes an Introduction, Body (about 3 paragraphs), and Conclusion.

 - The introduction paragraph of your persuasive essay should clearing state your position on the topic you're writing about and introduce your thesis statement.
 The introduction should also inlude 3 points that support your position.